-San Sebastián is one of those destinations that captivate you as soon as you set foot in the city.
-The views over the Cantabrian Sea, its elegance, and its rich gastronomy make it an ideal place for a 2-day getaway.
-However, we recommend exploring the city without luggage, so book one of our luggage lockers in San Sebastián to forget about your bags.
-Furthermore, at LOCK & enjoy! we offer you the ultimate guide on what to see in San Sebastián in 2 days.
-Ready?
+San Sebastian is one of the destinations that you fall in love with as soon as you set foot in the city.
+The views of the Cantabrian Sea, the elegance and its rich gastronomy make it an ideal place for a 2-day getaway.
+However, we recommend that you travel around the city without luggage, so hire one of our

 Day 1: the heart of Donostia

-Before starting your day, we advise you to have breakfast facing La Concha Beach, one of the most beautiful beaches in Spain and the world.
-Can you imagine enjoying a café con leche and a croissant with spectacular views?
+Before starting the day, we recommend you to have breakfast in front of La Concha beach, one of the most beautiful beaches in Spain and the world.
+Can you imagine having a coffee with milk and a croissant with wonderful views?

-Once you’ve finished, take your time and stroll along La Concha Bay to enjoy the sea breeze.
+Once you’re done, don’t be in a hurry and take a stroll along the Concha Bay to enjoy the sea breeze.

 Mount Igueldo

-Mount Igueldo is 413 metres high, which is why it offers unbeatable views.
-Keep in mind that if you want to go up, there is a funicular railway known for its retro style.
+The Mount Igueldo is 413 meters high, hence it has unbeatable views.
+Note that if you want to go up there is a funicular that stands out for its retro style.

-Additionally, there’s an amusement park with various leisure activities (Swiss Mountain roller coaster, Great Labyrinth, Mysterious River, etc.) suitable for both children and adults.
+On the other hand, there is an amusement park with numerous leisure areas (Swiss Mountain, Great Labyrinth, Mysterious River, etc.) for both children and adults.

-We also recommend choosing any of its spots, including the viewpoint, to take the best photos of your trip.
+We also recommend that you choose any of its corners, and even from the viewpoint, to take the best pictures of your getaway.

 Old Town

-To recharge your batteries, we suggest a pintxos tour in San Sebastián’s Old Town.
-Furthermore, it’s an excellent opportunity to lose yourself among its historic and elegant streets.
+To recharge your batteries, we recommend you to go on a pintxos route in San Sebastian in the Casco Viejo.
+It is also a good opportunity to get lost in its historic and elegant streets.

 San Telmo Museum

-After eating, head to the San Telmo Museum, one of the most important museums in Donostia.
-It’s located in a former convent and is an authentic artistic gem.
+Once you finish eating, go to the San Telmo Museum, one of the most important museums in Donostia.
+It is located in a former convent and is a real artistic gem.

-Most of its artworks are a faithful reflection of Basque culture; there are usually temporary exhibitions whose content will surprise you.
+The vast majority of works of art are a faithful reflection of Basque culture; there are usually temporary exhibitions that will surprise you with their content.

 Ondarreta Beach

-Ondarreta Beach is the ideal place to relax after a busy morning.
-Likewise, you can also take a swim if the weather permits.
+Ondarreta beach is the ideal place to relax after an intense morning.
+You can also take a swim if the weather is nice.

-At LOCK & enjoy! we advise you to walk a little further to reach the Peine del Viento (Comb of the Wind), a magnificent sculpture by Eduardo Chillida.
-This artwork creates a symbolic dialogue between the sea and the wind.
+At LOCK & enjoy! we advise you to walk a little further until you reach the Wind Comb, a magnificent sculpture by Eduardo Chillida.
+This work of art conveys a symbolic dialogue between the sea and the wind.

 Dinner in Donostia

-Donostia has a wide gastronomic offering, especially in Michelin-starred restaurants.
-We recommend Aitana, Muka, or Narru.
+The city of Donostia has a wide gastronomic offer, especially in Michelin-starred restaurants.
+We recommend AitanaMuka or Narru.

-However, if you prefer a more informal dinner, head to Plaza de la Constitución, where there is an unbeatable atmosphere.
+However, if you feel like a more informal dinner, go to the Plaza de la Constitución, as there is an unbeatable atmosphere.

 Day 2: Culture and sea

-Don’t know where to leave your luggage on your second day in San Sebastián?
-Don’t worry, we have lockers in the Old Town.
-You can also book them for as many hours as you need until your plane, train, or bus departs.
+Don’t know where to leave your bags on your second day in San Sebastian?
+Don’t worry, since we have

 Breakfast in Gros

-The best way to start your second day is in the Gros neighbourhood, one of the most alternative areas in the city, popular with surfers.
-There are many cafés with designs very similar to those you’d find in Berlin or Copenhagen.
+The best way to start the second day is in the neighborhood of Gros, one of the most alternative of the capital because it is frequented by surfers.
+There are numerous cafes that have a design very similar to those you can find in Berlin or Copenhagen.

 Zurriola Beach

-Your next stop is Zurriola Beach, the surfing hub of the city.
-You can decide to try one of the world’s most famous sports or simply enjoy the atmosphere.
-From the first moment, you’ll notice it’s a different part of the city because it has a distinct vibe compared to the historic centre, for example.
+The next stop is Zurriola beach, the nerve center of surfing in the city.
+You can try one of the most famous sports in the world or just enjoy the atmosphere.
+From the first moment you will notice that it is a different part of the city because it has a different atmosphere compared to the historic center, for example.

-Next, walk along the Urumea River and cross the Zurriola Bridge to admire the elegant buildings in the Ensanche area.
-On this walk, you’ll experience another side of Donostia, more stately, thanks to its impressive façades and elegant gardens.
+Next, walk along the Urumea River to cross the Zurriola Bridge and contemplate the elegant buildings in the Ensanche.
+On the walk you can see another different Donostia, more stately for its imposing facades and elegant gardens.

-At midday, we suggest you visit La Bretxa Market.
-It’s the perfect place to buy local products and handicrafts.
-There are also numerous fruit and fish stalls.
+At noon, we recommend you to visit the Bretxa market.
+It is the ideal place for you to buy local products, as well as handicrafts.
+In addition, there are numerous fruit and fish stalls.

-Can you imagine having lunch with spectacular views?
+Can you imagine eating with spectacular views?
 For this, the best place is Mount Urgull.
-There are picnic areas; however, you’ll also find numerous restaurants with panoramic terraces.
-Book a table to enjoy marvellous views over the Cantabrian Sea while savouring San Sebastián’s excellent gastronomy.
+You have areas for picnics, however, there are numerous restaurants with panoramic terraces.
+Reserve a table to enjoy the wonderful views of the Cantabrian Sea while tasting the excellent gastronomy of San Sebastian.

-After lunch, it’s time to relax.
-One of the best plans is to visit Cristina Enea Park, one of the city’s green spaces.
-Additionally, it’s very close to the train station and the Egia neighbourhood.
+After lunch it is time to relax.
+One of the best plans is to visit the Cristina Enea Park, one of the

-Now that you know what to see in San Sebastián in 2 days, don’t hesitate—book your trip and come see for yourself.
-We await you with open arms.
+Now that you know what to see in San Sebastian in 2 days, don’t think twice, book your trip and come and see for yourself.
+We are waiting for you with open arms.